JuroOravec/crawlee-one/docs/playbook-09-data-pipelines-metamorph.md

 ### Metamorph inputs

-That's why Crawlee One has integrated and exposed options that allow you to specify the downstream step via the scraper/actor input:
+That's why CrawleeOne has integrated and exposed options that allow you to specify the downstream step via the scraper/actor input:

 - `metamorphActorId` - ID of the service / Apify actor to trigger.
 - `metamorphActorBuild` - Build ID of the service / Apify actor to trigger.
 - `metamorphActorInput` - Input to the downstream service / Apify actor.